Government Contracts Regulations

 (ii) completing the performance of the contract to the extent required by the terms and conditions of the payment bond or performance bond, or

 (b) a security deposit given by the person to Her Majesty to secure the performance of the contract to the extent required by the terms and conditions of the contract; (garantie contractuelle)

 contracting authority means

-(b) a departmental corporation named in Schedule II to the Financial Administration Act, or
+(c) a departmental corporation named in Schedule II to the Financial Administration Act;

 - goods contract

 goods contract means a contract for the purchase of articles, commodities, equipment, goods, materials or supplies and includes

 (a) a contract for printing or for the reproduction of printed matter, and